pukkapies/dl-imperial-maths/assignments/week_2/assignment_2.md

 ## Implementation in Tensorflow

 The assignment is to implement the MLP classifier for MNIST in Tensorflow, train it with one of the available optimisers and test the classification performance on the test set.
+Write your solution as a python script.

 You should choose the number of layers for the network, the size of those layers and the activation functions (try testing a few options for these hyperparameters).